Family members of employees

 Your family members live in another treaty country

 Do your family members not live in an EU/EEA country, Switzerland or the United Kingdom?
 Then they are not entitled to an EHIC.
-And also not to reimbursement of necessary medical care or medical treatment in other countries.
-To cover medical expenses when staying in other countries, you need to take out extra insurance or travel insurance.
+And therefore also not entitled to the reimbursement of necessary medical care or medical treatment in other countries.
+To cover medical costs when staying in other countries, you should take out additional insurance or travel insurance.

-Read more on I want to go abroad for medical treatment
+Read more on I want to go to the Netherlands for medical treatment

 Or visit the website of Zilveren Kruis to see which healthcare is refunded and which steps you need to take (only in Dutch).

 Each year in December you will receive an invoice for the healthcare contribution for your family members for the upcoming year.
 In February or March (at least before 1 April) you will receive an annual statement for the past year.
 This will state whether you have paid too much, too little or exactly the right amount.

 Do you have other questions about financial matters, like how much healthcare contribution you will have to pay?